google/recursive-version-control-system/README.md

 you must have two programs in your system path named `rvcs-sign-example` and `rvcs-verify-example`.

-The sign helper takes up to three arguments; the full contents of the identity (e.g. `example::user` for the example above), the hash of the snapshot to sign, and the hash of the previous signature created for that identity (if any).
+The sign helper takes four arguments; the full contents of the identity (e.g. `example::user` for the example above), the hash of the snapshot to sign, the hash of the previous signature created for that identity (or the empty string if there is none), and a file to which it writes its output.

-If it is successful, then it outputs the hash of the snapshot of the generated signature to standard out and exits with a status code of `0`.
+If it is successful, then it writes to the output file the hash of the snapshot of the generated signature and exits with a status code of `0`.

 The verify helper does the reverse of that.
-It takes two arguments; the identity and the hash of the generated signature.
+It takes three arguments; the identity, the hash of the generated signature, and a file to write output.
 It then verifies that this signature is valid for the specified identity.

-If it is, then the verify helper outputs the hash of the signed snapshot to standard out and exits with a status code of `0`.
+If it is, then the verify helper outputs the hash of the signed snapshot and exits with a status code of `0`.

 There are example sign and verify helpers in the `extensions` directory that demonstrate how to sign and verify signatures using SSH keys.